-As the name suggests, it features a transducer which has three different scanners including Side-Scan, Down-Scan, and CHIRP sonars.
+As the name suggests, it features a transducer that has three different scanners including Side-Scan, Down-Scan, and CHIRP sonars.
 The combination of these three sonars provides a wider and more detailed view of the water.
 It not only scans the bottom but also the sides of the water to provide a better insight into the water.

-The CHIRP sonar is able to scan down till the depth of 500 ft while the Side-Scan and Down-Scan work effectively till 300ft.
+The CHIRP sonar is able to scan down to the depth of 500 ft while the Side-Scan and Down-Scan work effectively till 300ft.
 The chances of missing the fish are highly unlikely with that sort of coverage.

 It additionally comes with High-Intensity internal GPS which is preloaded with 1-foot contours of 3000 lakes in the US.
 The operating frequency of the GPS is not specified, but it is somewhere around 5 Hz.
 However, it fixes five times per second and you can use it for position enhancement.
 On the other hand, the unit does not have a touch screen and it is not HD either, which is a disappointment.

-5. Lowrance Hook2 7 Tripleshot – Get a Wider, Clearer and Precise Information with This One
+5. Lowrance Hook2 7 Tripleshot – Get a Wider, Clearer, and Precise Information with This One

 Next on our list for best fish finders for a small boat is Lowrance Hook2 7 Tripleshot.
 The transducer featured in this device is the same as Hook2 9 which has three different sonars.
-The CHIRP sonar is capable to scan down till 500 ft while the Side-Scan and Down-Scan can scan up to 300ft.
+The CHIRP sonar is capable to scan down to 500 ft while the Side-Scan and Down-Scan can scan up to 300ft.
 The combination of these three sonar provides a detailed and clearer insight into the water.

 This unit is good at reading the contours of the waterbody.
 Moreover, it not only reads the structure but also provides information about the nature of that structure.
 It reads the depth of the water and also tells if the bottom is rocky or sandy.
-This is what makes it best assistance at your fishing expedition.
+This is what makes it the best assistance at your fishing expedition.

-Lowrance Hook2 comes with built-in GPS which is preloaded with maps of 4000 lakes.
+Lowrance Hook2 comes with a built-in GPS which is preloaded with maps of 4000 lakes.
 You can fish like a pro even on new spots with this feature.
 The unit has a memory to store up to 3000 waypoints and 100 routes.
-The recording of the waypoints and routes make the navigation easier if you revisit any spot.
+The recording of the waypoints and routes makes the navigation easier if you revisit any spot.